 DON’T TAKE A DAY TOUR TO ISLA DEL SOL

-From Copacabana you can take day tours to Isla del Sol, but we don’t advice you to do that as these tours will rush you and give you little time to explore.
+From Copacabana, you can take day tours to Isla del Sol, but we don’t advise you to do that as these tours will rush you and give you little time to explore.
 Keep in mind that we are at around 4.000 m.
 The air is thin and you might walk slower than you think.
 The tour operators will make sure to stress you out and you probably won’t have one happy minute on the island.

 STAY OVERNIGHT ON ISLA DEL SOL

-Instead get a boat ticket (50 BOB one-way) in Copacabana (simply walk down Avenida 6 de Agosto to find some sales person) and stay at least one night on the island.
+Instead, get a boat ticket (50 BOB one-way) in Copacabana (simply walk down Avenida 6 de Agosto to find some salesperson) and stay at least one night on the island.
 Thus, you’ll have the chance to watch sunset and sunrise.
 Which is truly magical.
 Once you land on Isla del Sol prepare to pay your arrival tax (10 BOB) and get ready to explore this unique island.

-THINGS TO KNOW WHEN VISITING ISLA DEL SOL IN BOLIVIA!
+THINGS TO KNOW WHEN VISITING ISLA DEL SOL

 IT GETS VERY COLD

 The weather in Bolivia can be harsh and Isla del Sol is no exception.
-At night and early morning it can get really cold.
+At night and early morning, it can get really cold.
 So if you look for accommodation, make sure it has at least a heater.